 Our illustrated booklet shows you how to identify, prevent, and control muskrat damage on your property.
 To order, email email@example.com and ask for Missouri's Muskrats: A Guide to Damage Prevention and Control (PLS058).
 Be sure to include your name and mailing address.

-Mechanical methods.
-Rip-rapping with coarse stone or gravel may prevent muskrats from digging into the banks or dam slopes of ponds.
-The material should be applied in a layer about six inches thick and should extend from one foot above to three feet below water level.
+Exclusion.
+Rip-rapping with coarse stone or gravel may prevent muskrats from burrowing into pond banks or dams.
+The material should be applied in a layer about 6 inches thick and should extend from 1 foot above to 3 feet below water level.
 This method of damage prevention also protects the pond banks and earthen fill from wave action.

-The area of pond most sensitive to muskrat damage is the dam structure itself.
-A trench may be cut with a narrow trenching machine in the centerline of the earth fill.
-The trench should extend lengthwise of the fill, be cut about three feet below water level, and filled to one foot above water level with concrete.
-The resulting concrete core will effectively prevent muskrats from digging through the dam.
+The pond area most sensitive to muskrat damage is the dam itself.
+A trench can be cut with a narrow trenching machine in the centerline of the earth fill.
+The trench should extend lengthwise of the fill, cut about 3 feet below water level, and filled to 1 foot above water level with concrete.
+The resulting concrete core will prevent muskrats from digging through the dam.

-One- or two-inch mesh poultry wire, galvanized after weaving, may be pegged to the inside surfaces of the pond.
-Lay the wire flat against the banks, and fasten it down every few feet to keep it in place.
-Wire should extend from a foot above to at least three feet below water level.
-Since the wire will eventually corrode, this method is not recommended for ponds where swimming is planned.
+Peg 1- or 2-inch mesh poultry wire, galvanized after weaving, to the inside surfaces of the pond.
+Lay the wire flat against the banks and fasten it down every few feet to keep it in place.
+Wire should extend from 1 foot above to at least 3 feet below water level.
+Because the wire will eventually corrode, this method is not recommended for ponds where swimming is to be allowed.

 Fumigants/Repellents.
 These are not recommended because none are known to be effective.